 There is a vast difference between brand activism and social bandwagoning.
-What separates one from the other is an honest understanding of the issue and whether or not it makes sense for your brand to be aligned with it.
+What separates one from the other is an honest understanding of the issue and whether or not it makes sense for your brand community to be aligned with it.
 Reacting to a social crisis because it’s ‘popular’ and throwing huge sums of cause-based marketing dollars at it won’t gain favourable reactions from a discerning public.
 When it comes to social purpose, the public is more trusting of companies that take results-oriented actions that help support a brand-related cause.

 Related Article: Understanding the Psychology of Brand Promises

 Although it may seem safer to stay neutral and stick to selling your products and services, when confronted with a social crisis today, neutrality can be tricky.
 The 21st-century has ushered in a more informed and purpose-driven consumer.
 They seek out businesses that are intensely committed to giving back to society.
 Consumers today are ready to take action to help improve the world, and they want to see those values reflected in the companies they do business with.
 In their eyes, it’s not enough anymore for companies to merely claim they responsibly deliver an affordable product.